Testing Nambu-Goto approximation of cosmic string by lattice field simulations

-Finally, we calculate the ratio between GW energy density $\rho_{gw}$ and particle energy density $\rho_p$, shown in Fig.\ref{fig:ratio_GW_particle}.
-The detailed calculation and some other results are shown in the {\it Supplemental Material}.
-Due to computational resource constraints associated with smaller time intervals requiring more simulation steps, we present results exclusively for the cases $e=0.0005$ (near-global) and $e=\sqrt{\lambda/2}$ (local), highlighting differences between global and local scenarios.
+Finally, we turn to the particle-emission channel, whose detailed calculation is given in the {\it Appendix}.
+The ratio between the GW energy density $\rho_{\rm gw}$ and the particle energy density $\rho_p$ is shown in Fig.~\ref{fig:ratio_GW_particle}.
+Due to computational resource constraints associated with smaller time intervals requiring more simulation steps, we present results exclusively for the cases $e = 0.0005$ (near-global) and $e = \sqrt{\lambda/2}$ (local), highlighting differences between global and local scenarios.
+The GW emission is approximately $O(10^{-3}) - O(10^{-2})$ of the particle emission energy, aligning closely with previous results reported in Ref.~\cite{2412.04218v1}.
+The ratio is slightly higher for the local case despite its smaller string tension.
+The increase in this ratio indicates that GW emission continues after the growth of the particle number density slows down, consistent with Fig.~\ref{fig:particle_number}.

-The increase in this ratio indicates continued GW emission, while particle radiation is almost constant, which is consistent with the number density evolution shown in the {\it Supplemental Material}.
-The GW emission is approximately $\mathcal{O}(10^{-3})-\mathcal{O}(10^{-2})$ of the particle emission energy, aligning closely with previous results reported in Ref.~\cite{2412.04218v1}.
-Hence, both near-global and local scenarios are particle-emission dominated.
-The ratio is slightly higher for the local case in spite of its smaller string tension.
+We further decompose the particle spectrum into longitudinal and transverse polarizations, as described in the {\it Appendix}.
+Fig.\ref{fig:particle_number} displays the evolution of the particle number density and the particle spectra, both rescaled by $a^3/v^3$ to form dimensionless quantities and to account for the dilution due to cosmic expansion.

-{\it \bfseries Conclusions.} We performed lattice simulations of an Abelian-Higgs cosmic string model incorporating thermal evolution and determined the effective string tension through energy emission analysis.
-Comparing GW spectra obtained via lattice simulations and the NG approximation, we found good agreement for near-global and weakly-coupled local string scenarios, confirming the NG approximation’s validity in these scenarios.
-We also found that the GW emission for near-global strings is cusp-dominated, while it is kink-dominated for weakly-coupled local strings.
-However, significant discrepancies emerged at strong gauge couplings (equal scalar and gauge boson masses), indicating the NG approximation becomes unreliable in such situations.
-The ratio of GW to particle emission energies was also calculated, which was approximately $\mathcal{O}(10^{-3})-\mathcal{O}(10^{-2})$, indicating particle emission dominance in both scenarios.
+In the near-global case, the small gauge-boson mass allows light field modes to be efficiently excited by the evolving string network, leading to a larger particle number density.
+In the local case, the larger gauge-boson mass suppresses the excitation of low-momentum modes, reducing the total particle number density.
+Additionally, the gauge coupling constant governs the energy transfer efficiency between scalar and gauge fields, and the transverse component originates exclusively from the gauge field.
+Thus, the number density of the longitudinal polarization substantially exceeds that of the transverse polarization in the near-global scenario, while the difference between them is marginal in the local scenario.